gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 #### Naming scan files using the accession number

-Use the [accessions index file](#create-an-index-for-an-accession) as a guide for what file name to use for each item.
+Use the [accession's index file](#accession-index) as a guide for what file name to use for each item.

 The file name format is `####-###` where `####` is the four-digit accession number and `###` is the three-digit item sequence within the accession.
 For example, the third file in accession `1071` would be named `1071-003.tiff`.